- Disinfection Services

 - Manage Account

+Fire ants are aggressive, reddish-brown to black ants that are 1/8-inch to 1/4-inch in length.
+These ants construct nests which are often visible as dome-shaped mounds of soil, sometimes as large as two feet across and nearly one foot in height.
+(In sandy soils, fire ant mounds can be flatter and less visible.)
 Fire ants usually build mounds in sunny, open areas such as lawns, pastures, cultivated fields, and meadows, but they are not restricted to these areas.
 Mounds or nests may be located in rotting logs, around trees and stumps, under pavement and buildings, and occasionally indoors.
-When their nests are disturbed, numerous fire ants will quickly run out of the mound and attack any intruder.